InteropIO/finsemble-seed/src/services/workspaceDataMigration/README.md

 [![Finsemble Logo](https://documentation.chartiq.com/finsemble/styles/img/Finsemble_Logo_Dark.svg)](https://documentation.chartiq.com/finsemble/)

-# Finsemble Recipe: Data Migration
+# Finsemble Recipe: Workspace Migration

-In some cases, users have been deployed using Chromium's IndexedDB as the default storage adapter, as this is the default for Finsemble's seed project.
-For more sustainable usage across multiple machines and centralized handling of data, migration to a remote database is often times needed.
+When the Finsemble component configuration changes and a componentType is added or removed, existing workspaces may be affected and also require changes to remain working.

-In other cases, migration from one remote datastore to another is needed.
-This recipe, with appropriate modifications, can handle both cases.
+This recipe, with appropriate modifications, can handle the migration of workspace data for your users.

-For the purposes of this example, the **current** datasource will be **IndexedDB**. _N.b._: this recipe does not utilize a remote data adapter.
-It utilizes **LocalStorage** as a mimic for data migration.
-It is up to you to create the storage adapter you'd like to use and register it by comparing the recipe to your extant code.
-[This tutorial](https://documentation.chartiq.com/finsemble/tutorial-storingData.html) has more information on storage adapter fundamentals.

 ## Ingredients